 Looking for the Next Generation of Cancer Researchers

 The 2018 Emperor Science Award program is committed to helping all students that have a passion for science join the next generation of cancer researchers.
-Through this award program, 100 winning students from across the country will be paired with a university-level mentoring scientist to collaborate on an important cancer research project.
+Through this award program, 100 winning students from across the country will be paired with a university-level mentoring scientist to collaborate on a cancer research project.
 Students from all backgrounds are encouraged to apply.

 Whether a research project is conducted virtually, or in a lab, students will be able to connect with their mentors to develop valuable research, organization and communication skills!
 Due to varying laboratory restrictions, hands-on lab experience cannot be guaranteed.

 The program offers students in grades 10-11 an opportunity to build mentor relationships, work on an important cancer research project and create valuable experiences for an educational resume.

 100 students will be paired with a mentoring scientist, or team, to collaborate on a cancer research project.
 Plus, students will receive a Google Chromebook to help facilitate communication and $1500 for project expenses.

 • Talk to your teacher & check out the resources below.

 • Complete your 750-word essay and related questions in the application form.

 • Submit your application before Wednesday, November 1, 2017.